-I had been looking for some answers to something, and stumbled across these principles, learned about a man called Sydney Banks, and I had an insight – and then a few more.
+I had been looking for some answers to something, stumbled across these principles, learned about a man called Sydney Banks, and I had an insight – and then a few more.

 At first I understood it on an intellectual level.
 It wasn’t until later that I really felt it.
 This was after I’d read, watched and listened to the blogs, videos and podcasts of Michael Neill and Amy Johnson.

 If I were to sum it all up, I would say this:

 “We’ve been brought up to think that we view life through a camera.
 But really, it’s a projector”.

 That is to say, what we experience in life we do so through our own thinking, and nothing else.
 There is no way to experience anything without thinking about it.

 And when you consider it, how else could it work?

 This is the opposite of what we’ve been lead to believe; that other people, situations and circumstances just look the way they look.

 If you think about it, that can’t be true – different situations morph and shift in terms of how they look all the time.
 And nobody sees the same picture quite the same way.